 How to read the letter from your fund

-New government changes to health insurance come in on 1 April.
+New government changes to health insurance came in on 1 April.

 If you haven't already, you'll soon get a letter from your health insurance fund about changes to your policy.